pytorch/pytorch.github.io/_posts/2022-10-31-Efficient-Per-Sample-Gradient.md

 Okay, now let’s now talk about how to handle recurrent layers in Opacus.
 To efficiently compute per-sample gradients for recurrent layers, we need to overcome a little obstacle: the recurrent layers in PyTorch are implemented at the cuDNN layer, which means that it is not possible for Opacus to add a hook to the internal components of the cells.

 To overcome this obstacle, we re-implemented all three cell types based on the [RNNLinear](https://github.com/pytorch/opacus/blob/fc71e2b627e5b0bf7119d8dee866af9057f78bb1/opacus/layers/dp_rnn.py#L39) layer.
-Basically, we clone nn.Linear to have a separate per-sample gradient computation function that accumulates gradients in a chain instead of concatenating them.
+Basically, we clone `nn.Linear` to have a separate per-sample gradient computation function that accumulates gradients in a chain instead of concatenating them.
 Put simply, using RNNLinear linear tells Opacus that multiple occurrences of the same cell in the neural network are not for different training examples, rather they are for different tokens in one example.
 This allows Opacus to sum across the time dimension and save a lot of memory.

 The final piece to add is a set of compatible replacements of the [original layers](https://pytorch.org/docs/stable/nn.html#recurrent-layers): DPRNN, DPGRU, DPLSTM.
-They implement the same logic as the original modules from torch.nn, but based on the cells compatible with Opacus.
+They implement the same logic as the original modules from `torch.nn`, but based on the cells compatible with Opacus.

 ## Multi-Head Attention